aencina/junar-uploader/README.md

 **Fields**

- * title: Name for you data
+ * title: Mandatory.
+Name for you data.
+Up to 100 characters
- * description: Information about this file (140 max length)
+ * description: Optional.
+Information about this file.
+Up to 140 characters
- * category: A valid category name
+ * category: A valid category name.
+Mandatory
  * tags: A **quoted** comma separated values like: "tag1, tag2, tag3"
  * meta_data: Do not use if yopu don't need it
  * file_data: Path to readable spreadsheet file
  * table_id: Use *table0* for the first sheet (or single *csv* file)
+ * guid: Optional. use it with *clone* for update existing data.
+ * clone: Optional. *True* for edit a pre-existing data.
+If you don't provide the guid we detect it by dataset filename.

 Call jupload.py with the csv file as parameter.
 Make sure all the files are readable on their relative locations to the script.